Weight Watchers Recipe of the Day: Parmesan Roasted Asparagus

 I adapted the recipe slightly, reducing it to make enough for four servings instead of six and cutting back a little on the olive oil and Parmesan in the name of Weight Watchers friendliness.

-According to my calculations each serving has 85 calories and *2 Weight Watchers Points Plus, 2 SmartPoints.
+According to my calculations each serving has 85 calories and *2 WW Freestyle SmartPoints.
 Enjoy!

-no aspagagus – any single or vegetable combination would work – broccoli, brussels sprouts, cauliflower, zucchini, etc.
+no asparagus: any single or vegetable combination would work – broccoli, Brussels sprouts, cauliflower, zucchini, green beans, etc.

 - 1-1/2 pounds fresh asparagus